jkiddo/gmusic.api/README.md

 #gmusic.api: an unofficial Java API for Google Play Music

+This project needs help!
+I currently have way to little time to maintain this my self so ANY help would be appreciated!

 The project is not supported nor endorsed by Google.

 **Respect Google in your use of the API**.
 Use common sense (protocol compliance, reasonable load, etc) and don't ruin the fun for everyone else.